MRCIEU/longitudinal_mQTL/README.md

 ```

 ### 3. geno matrix
-Assume that the complete genotype data for Generation R is contained within the files named `gdata.bed`, `gdata.fam`, and `gdata.bim`.
+Assume that the complete genotype data for your cohort is contained within the files named `gdata.bed`, `gdata.fam`, and `gdata.bim`.

 If the individual identifiers (FID and IID) in the genotype data differ from the `ind_id` in the sample matrix, a linking file is necessary to associate them.
 ```r